-The Atlas Board of Directors is composed of seven members who are considered fit and proper to direct the business of the Company.
-The board is appointed annually and assessed in order to ensure that members collectively have the required mix of knowledge, judgement and experience as well as qualifications to oversee the continued successful performance of the insurance undertaking.
-Board Members are judged to have the necessary background in insurance and financial markets, business strategy, risk management and governance, financial and actuarial analysis, legal and regulatory frameworks as well as information technology and human resources management in order to be able to provide the necessary leadership, integrity and judgement to direct the Company.
+The Atlas Board of Directors is appointed annually and assessed in order to ensure that members continue to be fit and proper and collectively have the required diversity of knowledge, judgement and experience to complete their tasks.
+Together, the board members are judged to have complementary skills and the necessary background in governance and corporate strategy, insurance, financial markets, risk management, financial and actuarial analysis, legal and regulatory frameworks as well as information technology and human resources management.

-The board is appointed at the Annual General Meeting as per the Memorandum and Articles of Association of the Company and during 2019 was composed of a majority of four Independent Non-Executive Directors (NEDs) and three Executive Directors one of whom was the Chief Executive Officer of the Group and Managing Director of the Company.
-The other Executive Directors on the board were the Deputy Managing Director and the Group Company Secretary, who bring additional knowledge and experience to the table.
-At the end of March 2020, Mr Michael Gatt retired from his position as Managing Director, assumed this role from April.
-Mr Michael Gatt remains on the board as a non-executive director.
+The board is appointed at the Annual General Meeting as per the Memorandum and Articles of Association of the Company and during 2020, Mr Michael Gatt retired as Managing Director and was re-appointed as a non-executive director on the board.
+From April 2020, the board was thus composed of a majority of five Non-Executive Directors (NEDs), four of which being independent, and two Executive Directors one of whom was the newly appointed Managing Director and Chief Executive Officer (CEO) of the Company, Mr Matthew von Brockdorff.
+The other Executive Director on the board was the Group Company Secretary, who brings additional knowledge and experience to the table.